Smoke alarm maintenance and testing

+The only tools needed are a broom handle for monthly testing, a vacuum cleaner for cleaning and a ladder to change batteries.
 The use of aerosol "smoke" testing is not necessary and is not required as a test procedure for domestic smoke alarms under the Australian Standard 3786 – the standard with which domestic smoke alarms must comply.
 Its use will deposit pollutants on the smoke alarm sensor which, over time, will reduce the service life of the smoke alarm.

 For more detailed information please see: